-[Feature] Spanish navy makes bid for EU anti-pirate HQ
+[Feature] Spain makes bid for EU anti-pirate HQ

 If you already have an account click here to login.

-Two Spanish dinghies sped at the Gavi, one of them peppering its deck machine gun fire, while the other one put a special forces team on board.
+Two Spanish dinghies sped at the Gavi, one of them peppering its deck with machine gun fire, while the other one deployed a special forces team on board.

-A helicopter then air-dropped a second team on Gavi's deck, under cover of snipers from Juan Carlos I.
+A helicopter air-dropped a second team on Gavi's deck, under cover of snipers from Juan Carlos I.

+The encounter, on Monday (23 April), which took place a few miles out to sea from a Spanish military base in Rota, on Spain's Atlantic coast, was a naval exercise designed to show its military prowess.

-In fact, Monday's encounter was all a pretence - designed to show off Spain's military prowess.
-The 'pirates' were meant to come from the 'Heaven Revolutionary Group (HRG)', a radical force from 'Celego', a fictional country which resembled Somalia and which was at war with neighbouring 'Sarunia'.
+The 'pirates' were meant to have come from the 'Heaven Revolutionary Group (HRG)', a radical force from 'Celego', a fictional country which resembled Somalia and which was at war with neighbouring 'Sarunia'.

-Monday's exercise, which took place at sea a few miles from a Spanish and US military base in Rota, on Spain's Atlantic Ocean coast, was watched by more than 60 EU diplomats from the top deck of Juan Carlos I.
+Monday's exercise was watched by more than 60 EU diplomats from the top deck of the Juan Carlos I.

 The group, which flew in from Brussels on the day, included the 28 EU states' ambassadors from the political and security committee (PSC) in the EU Council, which is to take a decision on Atalanta's future next month.